thicolares/thicolares.github.io/_posts/2019-02-24-creating-and-publishing-a-react-package-to-npm-explained.md

 ![Hello World](/assets/img/2019-02-24-react-npm-pkg/react-npm-pkg.png)

-So you have just create a nice React package.
+So you have just created a nice React package.
 Let's make it available to the world as an npm package.

 **I'm assuming that** you have Node 8.10.0 or later on your local development machine, but is not required on the server.
 And that you know some basics on JavaScript and React.